vanqard/passman/README.md

 ## Acknowledgements

 This work is inspired by Anthony Ferrara's password hash compatibility library.
 In some cases, I have even lifted some of his README.md words directly as I thought rewriting them in my own style would be unnecessary and in many cases, I simply couldn't put the idea more succinctly or clearly.
-I really hope he doesn't mind.

 ## Requirements